gbv/wdmapper/docs/options.rst

 sort
 ^^^^

 Sort mappings (alphabetically) for stable output.
+This can slow down the query so only use if needed. set to ``False`` by default.

 language
 ^^^^^^^^